 5 tips to help you get back into an exercise routine

-Dr. Pollack offered these five tips to help you as you get back into an exercise routine.
+He shared these five tips to help you get into your exercise groove:

 - Find something you enjoy doing.
-Starting up a new exercise routine can be a challenge, so make sure you choose something you will enjoy doing.
 If you hate running, don’t run.
 If you enjoy working out with others, find a way to add group exercise classes to your new routine or look into playing a team sport.

 - Stay motivated.
 The motivation for working out seems to be half the battle.
 Figure out ways to motivate yourself as you get your routine going again.
 Whether it’s finding a friend to keep you accountable, joining an online community or hiring a personal trainer.